jamietannn/SC1015/README.md

 - This project's objective is to develop a movie recommendation system tailored to individual users, providing personalised movie suggestions based on their past movie preferences to keep them engaged with the platform.

 ## Data used:
-We used the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv) from Kaggle, which consists metadata of about 5000 movies.
+We used the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv) from Kaggle, which consists metadata of about 5000 movies extracted from the movie database.
 We merged the movies and credits into one dataset, cleaned and processed it for Exploratory Data Analysis and Machine Learning.

 ## Jupyter Notebooks: